-Of all the occupations in the U.S. that will see the most growth over the next decade, wind turbine technician is the one leading the pack.
-According to the Bureau of Labor Statistics (BLS), jobs for wind turbine technicians will increase 61%, from 7,000 positions in 2019 to more than 11,300 by 2029.
+Of all the occupations expected to show the most growth over the next decade, wind turbine technician leads the pack.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of wind turbine technicians will increase 44%, adding 1,900 positions every year from 2021 to 2031.

-The benefits don’t stop with plentiful job opportunities.
-Wind turbine technicians, or windtechs as they’re also called, enjoy good pay, benefits, million-dollar views and travel opportunities.
-It’s all made possible through technical training that won’t break the bank.
+The benefits don’t stop with abundant job opportunities.
+Wind turbine technicians enjoy good pay, excellent benefits, million-dollar views and travel opportunities.
+All this is possible with training that won’t break the bank.

 So how do you go from reading about this promising career to working at the top of a 300-foot wind turbine?
-Over the next several sections, we’ll break down what being a wind turbine technician entails, the training options available, as well as the hard and soft skills you’ll need to succeed on the job.
+Over the next several sections, we’ll break down what being a wind turbine technician entails, the training options available, as well as the hard and soft skills you’ll need to succeed as a windtech.

 Ready to become part of America’s green energy revolution?

-Just like any other piece of advanced machinery, wind turbines require regular maintenance, testing, and occasional upgrades or repairs.
+Wind turbines require regular maintenance, testing, and occasional upgrades or repairs, just like any other piece of advanced machinery.
 Wind turbine technicians perform these tasks, which include troubleshooting electrical, hydraulic and mechanical components, often at heights anywhere from 100 to 400 feet.
-Safety is paramount in this industry of towering giants.
+In this industry, knowledge of safety protocols is crucial.

 Those who do the job, such as wind turbine technician Charlie Tran, say that having an interest in taking things apart and figuring out how to fix them is a big plus.
 You should also work well in teams, be detail-oriented and communicate well.